Peter Kennedy (figure skater)

 Michael Edward "Peter" Kennedy III (born September 4, 1927) is an American retired pair skater.
 Although named Michael, he was nicknamed Peter as a child, and has been credited in competition by both names.
-With his sister, Karol, he won five U.S. Championship titles from 1948–1952.
-Known as "The Kennedy Kids," they won the World Championship in 1950, and the silver medal in the 1952 Winter Olympics.
+With his sister, Karol, he won five U.S. Championship titles from 1948 to 1952.
+Known as "The Kennedy Kids", they won the World Championship in 1950, and the silver medal in the 1952 Winter Olympics.
 He was born in Olympia, Washington.